English, MFL & Communications

 English as an Additional Language

 We pair a new EAL with a buddy to look after them while they settle in.
 Ideally the buddy will speak the same language.
-The buddy will show the new pupil around the school and take care of them during breaks and lunchtimes.
+The buddy will show the new student around the school and take care of them during breaks and lunchtimes.

 Support is offered at a range of levels, and individual needs are taken into account.
-Depending on their level of English, pupils may receive weekly individual lessons to develop fluency in reading, writing and speaking, whereas more advanced EAL learners may be supported in mainstream lessons by our EAL teaching assistants.
+Depending on their level of English, students may receive weekly individual lessons to develop fluency in reading, writing and speaking, whereas more advanced EAL learners may be supported in mainstream lessons by our EAL teaching assistants.